zmjcan/capstone/README.md

 -   As a user, I want to be able to browse and find general info on latest lost pets in my city / around my location

--   As a user, I want to be able to post live pet info by assistance of a live map pinning
+-   As a user, I want to be able to post possible lost pet info by assistance of a live map pinning

 -   As a user, I want to be able to share info about my pets and stories about finding my pets

--   As a user, I want to be able to build a network of nearby pet owners

 -   As a user, I want to be able to login to my account to manage my tracked pets

 -   As a logged in user, I want to be able to access user submitted info through validation process

--   As a logged in user, I want to be able to see my tracked pets
+-   As a logged in user, I want to be able to see my tracked pets info

--   As a logged in user, I want to be able to track my pets by location

--   As a logged in user, I want to be able to donate AirTags to help people finding their lost pets

 ## Implementation